ClearEyesFullHearts/msm/README.md

 ```
 - Go to http://localhost:3000 in your browser and then you can be sure that the client code has not been tampered with.

-I think it should be possible to write a Chrome and/or a Firefox extension to automatically validate that the files coming from the server in the browser match the repository, which would really help to use the site on mobile.
-I need to dig deeper into that.
-(It's done, pending approval from the Chrome Extension store)
+I also created a Chrome Extension validating that the files you use in your browser match exactly those that are produced during the build phase of the client.
+You can find and download that extension by going to the [Chrome Web Store](https://chrome.google.com/webstore/category/extensions) and searching for ["ySyPyA Verification Tool"](https://chrome.google.com/webstore/detail/ysypya-verification-tool/deemknibjlkcilgadkmcmlbeingpgefe).
+Once it's installed you can go to the ySyPyA Home Page and follow the instructions.
+Chrome on mobile doesn't let you install extensions so you'll need to use the [Kiwi Browser](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser) that let's you do it.

 For the truly paranoid, you can always copy the reader and writer code available in `./public/offline` to encrypt your messages on an air-gapped computer. ;)